cajuncoding/FlurlGraphQL/README.md

 ```

 #### Stream All Cursor based Page results (netstandard2.0)...
-NOTE: AsyncEnumerable is not available in netstandard2.0, however we can still eumalate the streaming to minimize our server utilization via `IEnumerable<Task<>>`
+NOTE: AsyncEnumerable is not available in netstandard2.0, however we can still emulate the streaming to minimize our server utilization via `IEnumerable<Task<>>`
 which awaits each item as we enumerate.
 ```csharp
 //Returns an IEnumerable<Task<IGraphQLConnectionResults<TResult>>>